oimodeler/oimodeler/docs/source/modularity.rst

 oimModel
 ^^^^^^^^

-The :mod:`oimModel <oimodeler.oimModel>` module is dedicated to the creation of models for optical interferometry.
-The models are modular and composed of one or many :func:`oimComponent.oimComponent <oimodeler.oimComponent.oimComponent>` objects.
+The :mod:`oimModel <oimodeler.oimModel>` module focuses on creating models for optical interferometry.
-They can produce complex coherent flux and images and can subsequently be plugged into an :func:`oimSimulator <oimodeler.oimSimulator.oimSimulator>` object and/or any of the fitters contained in the :mod:`oimFitter <oimodeler.oimFitter>` for data analysis and/or modelling.
-See :ref:`model` section for more details.
+Models are modular and consist of one or more :func:`oimComponent.oimComponent <oimodeler.oimComponent.oimComponent>` objects.
+They can generate complex coherent fluxes and images, which can then be integrated into an :func:`oimSimulator <oimodeler.oimSimulator.oimSimulator>` object and/or any fitter in the :mod:`oimFitter <oimodeler.oimFitter>` module for data analysis and modeling.
+See the :ref:`model` section for more details.

 oimComponent
 ^^^^^^^^^^^^

-The :mod:`oimComponent <oimodeler.oimComponent>` module deals with model components that can be defined analytically in the Fourier plane (e.g., Uniform Disks, 2D-Gaussian distribution, etc.) or image plane (useful if there exists no analytical formula in the Fourier plane).
-An :mod:`oimComponent <oimodeler.oimComponent>` can also be used to wrap external code (functions computing images, radial profiles, and hyperspectral cubes), or image-fit files (for instance produced using a radiative transfer model).
-An :mod:`oimComponent <oimodeler.oimComponent>` can, in addition, be easily inherited from to create new custom components.
+The :mod:`oimComponent <oimodeler.oimComponent>` module manages model components that can be defined analytically in the Fourier plan (e.g., Uniform Disks, 2D Gaussian distributions) or in the image plane (useful when no analytical Fourier formula exists).
+An :mod:`oimComponent <oimodeler.oimComponent>` can also wrap external code, such as functions computing images, radial profiles, or hyperspectral cubes, or image-fit files (e.g., from radiative transfer models).
+Additionally, components can be easily inherited to create new custom components.

 oimParam
 ^^^^^^^^

 The :mod:`oimParam <oimodeler.oimParam>` module contains basic model parameters.
-It :func:`oim.Param.oimParam <oimodeler.oimParam.oimParam>` class is used for the definition of components' parameters (Built from any of the base classes from the :mod:`oimComponent <oimodeler.oimComponent>` module).
-There are also parameter linkers (:func:`oimParam.oimParamLinker <oimodeler.oimParam.oimParamLinker>`) as well as normalizers (:func:`oimParam.oimParamNormalize <oimodeler.oimParam.oimParamNormalize>`), and advanced parameter interpolators (:func:`oimParam.oimParamInterpolator <oimodeler.oimParam.oimParamInterpolator>`) that allow to build chromatic and time dependent models.
+Its :func:`oimParam.oimParam <oimodeler.oimParam.oimParam>` class defines component parameters (based on base classes from the :mod:`oimComponent <oimodeler.oimComponent>` module).
+It also includes parameter linkers (:func:`oimParam.oimParamLinker <oimodeler.oimParam.oimParamLinker>`), normalizers (:func:`oimParam.oimParamNormalize <oimodeler.oimParam.oimParamNormalize>`), and advanced interpolators (:func:`oimParam.oimParamInterpolator <oimodeler.oimParam.oimParamInterpolator>`)
+that enable building chromatic and time-dependent models.

 oimData
 ^^^^^^^